-36. Pro-poor economic growth.should be promoted Fiscal policies which negatively affect the poor or promote environmental damage should be reformed.
+36. Economic policy should promote pro-poor economic growth.
+Fiscal policies which negatively affect the poor or promote environmental damage should be reformed.
 In the longer term, countries should ensure that their net wealth (including natural, manmade and human capital) remains constant or increases.
 This will require ensuring that market prices reflect the full social and environmental costs of production and consumption.

-37. Issues of inequity and inequality of access to assets and resources need to be confronted.
+37. Social policy should confront issues of inequity and inequality of access to assets and resources.
 For example, it may be to necessary to reform land tenure policies so as to increase access to disadvantaged and marginalised groups.
 Equally, it may be important to strengthen social capital and formal safety nets to cope with both external and domestic shocks.